New Orleans Botanical Garden: Flowers of the Botanical Gardens

 Past the entrance to the botanical gardens, the Pavilion of the Two Sisters is the first site.
-Along the sides of the well-kept grassy runway are rows of luscious green plants with small, delicate flowers hanging from their branches.
-These tiny flowers are just the beginning of the over 2,000 different plants from all across the world that cover the 12 acre garden.
+Along the sides of the grassy runway are rows of green plants with small flowers hanging from their branches.
+There are over 2,000 different plants from all across the world that cover the 12-acre (49,000 m²) garden.

 Lord & Taylor Rose Garden

 Occupying the mid-northern section of the Botanical Gardens is the Lord & Taylor Rose Garden, also called the Parterre.
 The first path leads to a rectangular area with separate sections for housing the various roses both antique and modern.
 The rosarian, Abedalhadi Mousa, is responsible for many daily activities of maintenance including deadheading, or clipping off the blackened and dried ends of the rose bushes with his pruning shears and throwing them into a large plastic bin.
 He clips off the wilting roses also, removing the whites, pinks, and reds that sprinkle the green landscape.
 The premises are scattered with such volunteers and workers, characterized by their straw gardening hats that signify their expertise with the plants around them.
 These employees both take care of the foliage as well as assist onlookers, directing them to such sources of information as the Dial and Discover service.

-As one walks through the groupings of rose bushes, the Early Hybrid Tea rose, the antique Tea rose, and the 'Blush Noisette' rose from 1817 can be seen along the edges, among others.
-Each grouping of roses has a small black tag at the bottom with white inset writing listing off their name and date of origination if available.
+The Early Hybrid Tea rose, the antique Tea rose, and the 'Blush Noisette' rose from 1817 grow along the edges, among others.
+Each grouping of roses has a small black tag at the bottom with white inset writing listing its name and date of origination if available.
 The center rectangular beds contain many Iceberg Floribunda bushes, whose flora are a pristine white, with the beds on each side surrounding the two circular fountains overflowing with Caldwell Pink bushes.
 Both the Iceberg and Caldwell Pinks are modern roses that are more sensitive to the heat and must be replaced every three years.
-The Rose Garden is just the first taste of the plants that can be viewed, and leads to the Butterfly Walk.
+The Rose Garden leads to the Butterfly Walk.